Cheap spring getaways

 In May, come to see the lilacs and get a good deal on this Wisconsin peninsula, one of the region's most popular destinations

 Door County has an especially good selection of mom-and-pops, including Julie's Park Cafe and Motel in Fish Creek, right on the road to Peninsula State Park.
-It opens for the season on April 26 in 2013, and you can get a queen room for $55-$65 all the way through June 13.
+It opens for the season in late April, and you can get a queen room for $55-$65 all the way through mid-June.

 Bring your bike or rent one across the street, then ride the scenic trails in the park and look for wildflowers.
 There are many other high-value places to stay in Door County, too.